So, who grows Kiwi Quinoa?

-Dan and Jacqui had the initial idea to grow quinoa in the Rangitikei after travelling through South America and noting that the quinoa-growing regions of Peru bore quite a resemblance to home.
-After years of trials and many lessons learned, they had their answer – quinoa can indeed thrive here in New Zealand!
+Meet Dan and Jacqui Cottrell.
+They had the initial idea to grow quinoa in the Rangitikei after travelling through South America and noting that the quinoa-growing regions of Peru bore quite a resemblance to home in the Central Plateau of New Zealand.
+Fast forward a few years, and after many trials and many lessons learned, they had their answer – quinoa can indeed thrive here in New Zealand!

 Dan and Jacqui harvested their first crop of Kiwi Quinoa (the first commercially ready quinoa crop harvested in NZ) in February 2016.
 Now, Kiwi Quinoa is grown in the volcanic soils of the Central Plateau, New Zealand.
 It is grown spray-free using farming practices that benefit the environment and result in a deliciously nutty and nutrient-dense quinoa.

 Kiwi Quinoa is planted in October and harvested in February, meaning it’s a very fast maturing crop only taking four months from sowing to harvest.
 The quinoa fits into the Cottrell’s greater farming operation and provides a break crop that then allows the quinoapaddock to be regrassed back into permanent pasture in the autumn.

 Jacqui and Dan pride themselves on growing their quinoa without the use of herbicides.
 This was initially because quinoa is technically a broadleaf weed (being closely related to Fat Hen – one of the most prolific weeds on NZ farms) so most herbicides kill quinoa!
 It’s not easy to grow without herbicides but they have developed a number of ways cope with the weed challenges, such as windrowing the crop ahead of harvest to help the quinoa and any weeds dry down before harvesting.
 They have also recognised that their consumer is very interested in their quinoa being spray-free, although they’re not certified organic.